richelbilderbeek/prao_noah_20250409/report.md

 ---|------|--------|
 Cat|  10  |    0   |
 Dog|  0   |    10  |
->This tale returns a p value of 5.699e-05
+>This table returns a p value of 5.699e-05

 Tried to load data from teaching_hours.csv, but ran into issues.